styleguide

 readonly PATH_TO_FILES='/some/path'

-# Both constant and environment
+# Both constant and exported to the environment

 declare -xr ORACLE_SID='PROD'

-readonly VERBOSE
+readonly ZIP_VERSION

 Source Filenames